|

 decreased stroke volume (SV), and a few less

-minimal in respect to the size of the venous
+to the size of the venous reservoir that has

-the venous return to the RV.
-Thus, the RV
+to the RV.
+Thus, the RV continues to

 |